 - fresh, peeled ginger root about ½ inch in length

 - Prepare the rind by removing all the pink part of the melon and the outer skin, leaving just the pale green rind.
 Cut into cubes.
 Rind can be tough to cut, so be careful.

 - Dissolve pickling lime in warm water.
 The mixture will be cloudy.

 - Drain lime water and rinse pickles in cold water several times.
-Soak in cold water for about 30 minutes, then wash again to remove all the lime.
+Soak the rind in cold water for about 30 minutes, then wash again to remove all the lime.

-- When you are ready to make your pickles, sterilize your jars.
+- When you are ready to make your pickles, sterilize canning jars, lids and rings.
 (I run mine through the dishwasher.)
 Sterilize lids in a pot of boiling water.

-- Combine spices with sugar, vinegar and water and simmer for 10 minutes.
+- Add the spice bag, sugar, vinegar and water to a large non-reactive pan and simmer for 10 minutes.